The holiday season always seems to bring advertisements from banks that say you can skip a payment for the holidays.

 Instead of skipping a payment, you should be focused on how you can continue paying off your debt and affording the holidays at the same time.

-If you’re super motivated, you may even be trying to figure out how you can make an extra payment on your debt during the holidays, just like every other month.
+If you’re super motivated, you may even be trying to figure out how you can make an extra payment on your debt during the holidays, just like you should be doing every other month.

-The key to remember when you see any advertisement is that someone else is trying to get you do to something that is in their best interest, not yours.
-The banks want you to skip payments so they’ll earn more interest on their loans, which is the way they make money.
+The key to remember when you see any advertisement is that someone else is trying to get you do to something that is in their best interests, not yours.
+The banks want you to skip payments so they’ll earn more interest on their loans.

 Don’t fall for the trap.
 Do the smart thing and continue making your payments while not incurring any more debt during the holiday season.